Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### E-Commerce Model

 PeakPerformance is an B2C e-commerce platform that specializes in selling gym/nutritional/apparel products to consumers.
 The goal is to provide customers with  good value, high quality products.
-The target market for the website is aimed at fitness enthusiasts of all ages.
+The website is aimed at fitness enthusiasts of all ages.
 This is a Business to Consumer model and it aimed at appealing to both customers and site guests.
 It features a newsletters signup form where customer will be offered incentives such as exclusive deals, discounts, or relevant content to encourage signups.

+### Target audience
+The target audience for Peak Performance includes individuals who are interested in fitness, health, and improving their overall well-being.
+- Fitness Enthusiasts: These are individuals who are actively engaged in fitness activities, such as weightlifting, running, yoga, or crossfit.
+They might be looking for high-quality gym equipment and apparel to support their workouts.
+- Health-Conscious Individuals: People who prioritize their health and wellness, and are looking for nutritional supplements, vitamins, and other products to support their balanced diets.

+- Beginners: Those who are new to fitness and are seeking guidance, equipment, and clothing to start their fitness journey.
+T

+- Athletes: Competitive athletes in various sports who need specialized equipment and nutrition products to enhance their performance and recovery.

+- Weight Loss Seekers: Individuals aiming to lose weight or maintain a healthy weight through proper nutrition and exercise.
+They might be interested in nutritional products and exercise equipment that help them achieve their goals.

+- Bodybuilders: Those who focus on building muscle mass and strength.
+They might need specific nutritional supplements and gym equipment tailored to their goals.

 <br>